Qing145/Qing145.github.io/_pages/about.md

 # 🎓 About Me

 I am currently a researcher at the School of Artificial Intelligence, Jilin University.
-I earned my Ph.D. from the Hong Kong Polytechnic University under the supervision of [Prof. Xiao HUANG](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html) with co-supervision by [Prof. Jiannong CAO](https://www4.comp.polyu.edu.hk/~csjcao/).
-Before that, I obtained my B.E. from the Northwestern Polytechnical University.
-My research interests include LLMs, RAG and Agent.
-Currently, I focus on Graph-based Agent Memory and Self-evolving Agent for specialized domains, with the latest research presented at NeurIPS, ICLR, ICML, KDD, ACL, etc.
+I earned my Ph.D. from the Hong Kong Polytechnic University under the supervision of [Prof. Xiao HUANG](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html),  co-supervised by [Prof. Jiannong CAO](https://www4.comp.polyu.edu.hk/~csjcao/).
+Prior to that, I obtained my B.E. degree from Northwestern Polytechnical University.
+My research interests include LLMs, RAG, and Multi-Agent Systems.
+Currently, I focus on self-evolving agents and graph-based agent memory for domain-specific applications, with recent work published at NeurIPS, ICLR, ICML, KDD, ACL, and other top venues.

 # 🎉 News
 - [*2026.04*] I will soon join the School of Artificial Intelligence at Jilin University.